maxwell-tebi/algorithms/week1/README.md

 ##  The following systems make use of this simple pattern
 CPUs sharing time across processes, Load balancing in distributed systems such as servers

+# Day 6
+This is a problem from GeeksForGeeks
+You are given an array arr[] of size n - 1 that contains distinct integers in the range from 1 to n (inclusive).
+This array represents a permutation of the integers from 1 to n with one element missing.
+Your task is to identify and return the missing element.